Johnson County Drug Crime Attorney

 If you have been arrested for the possession or distribution of drugs or drug paraphernalia, you need to retain an attorney right away.
 Criminal defense lawyer Jerry Merrill has extensive experience representing clients in Johnson County and the surrounding areas against serious drug charges.
 He helps clients dealing with arrests related to the distribution, cultivation, possession, and sale of:

-Defense Against Serious Drug Charges
+Defense Against Serious Drug Charges in Kansas

 There are a number of different factors that the courts will consider in determining a criminal sentence, including: